Why is a knockout in boxing important?

 Counterpunch with the right hand and target the chin or temple.
 These are the right soft spots to knock someone out.

-If your opponent misses the punch, you can counter with a right hand to punch to the liver and then to the chin consecutively.
+If your opponent misses the punch, you can counter with a left hand to punch to the liver and then to the chin consecutively.

 Look for the opportunity to punch your opponent when he is not looking.
 Also, accurately hitting combination punches to your opponent may knock him out.

 5. Be Confident

 The golden rule.